scp756-221/course-site/docs/g3-mesh/page.md

 sidebar.
 Set the display interval to "Last 5m" or "Last 10m" to get a more reliable estimate of the proportion of error responses.

-Using a Blue/Green deployment strategy has saved us: we discovered a bug in the new version but at the cost of 5% disruption to our traffic.
+Using a canary deployment strategy has saved us: we discovered a bug in the new version but at the cost of 5% disruption to our traffic.
 (If we had done a complete switchover to the new version, half the traffic would have suffered.)